altostra/altostra-template-hello-world-python/README.md

-# Hello World Template - Node.js
+# Hello World Template - Python

 # Welcome to Altostra
 We have created this Hello World project for you to get the feel for our platform and to get you started with the next-gen of cloud development.